papaknik/from_csv_to_postgresql_dbtable_using_pandas/README.md

 `df.columns = [col.lower() for col in df.columns]` ensures that columns in the tables are case-insensitive, simplifying queries without needing double quotes every time you need to query a column
 - CSV file name Handling:

 The file names of the CSVs where also converted with `.lower()` method and any empty spaces were replaced by'_', with `table_name = file.replace(' ', '_').lower()`.
-Otherwise various issues and errors may arise.
+Otherwise various issues and errors may arise
 - Disclaimer:

-This script is provided "as-is" for educational and practice purposes.
+This script is provided "as-is" for educational and practice purposes

+## Sample Data Attribution

+The sample CSV files in this repository are obtained from [Kaggle]([https://www.kaggle.com](https://www.kaggle.com/datasets/mahendran1/icc-cricket) and used solely for demonstration purposes.
+The data files are © Original Authors.

 Feel free to experiment, and I hope you find this brief tutorial helpful!